-Defi is one category of DApps that has taken off this year with decentralized crypto exchanges like PancakeSwap and Uniswap exploding in terms and new users and trading volume.
+Decentralized Finance has really taken the crypto space by storm with decentralized crypto exchanges like PancakeSwap and Uniswap exploding in terms and new users and daily trading volume.

 Unlike centralized exchanges which use an order book to match sellers with buyers of crypto assets, decentralized exchanges use liquidity pools for each pair to be traded and allow the user to deposit a token into the pool to receive another from the pool.